Course Outline

 Introduction

-Running Apache Kafka On-Premise vs in the Cloud
+Running Apache Kafka On-Premises vs. in the Cloud for Government

-Evaluating an Apache Kafka Distribution for Government Applications
+Evaluating an Apache Kafka Distribution for Government Use

-Installing and Configuring Apache Kafka for Government Systems
+Installation and Configuration of Apache Kafka for Government Systems

-Setting up Zookeeper to Manage the Kafka Cluster in a Government Environment
+Setting up Zookeeper to Manage the Kafka Cluster for Government Environments

-Administering Kafka Using Kafka Manager for Government Workflows
+Administering Kafka using Kafka Manager for Government Operations

-Utilizing Third-Party Tools to Administer Kafka in a Government Context
+Utilizing Third-Party Tools to Administer Kafka for Government Needs

-Restarting the Cluster When Issues Arise in Government Operations
+Restarting the Cluster when Issues Arise in Government Systems

-Optimizing Kafka for Better Performance in Government Applications
+Optimizing Kafka for Improved Performance in Government Applications

 Troubleshooting Common Issues in Government Kafka Deployments